andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 import os
 ```

 Next I will read in the data.
-I am using pandas for data management.
+I will be using pandas for handling data in this tutorial.

 ```python
 # read in population data